songbook-io/micromark-extension-songbookio-table/readme.md

 ## What is this?

-This package contains extensions that add support for the table syntax enabled by GFM to [`micromark`][micromark].
+This package contains extensions that add support for the table syntax enabled by songbook.io to [`micromark`][micromark].
 These extensions match github.com.

 ## When to use this

-This project is useful when you want to support tables in markdown.
+This project is useful when you want to support songbook.io tables in markdown.

-You can use these extensions when you are working with [`micromark`][micromark].
-To support all GFM features, use [`micromark-extension-gfm`][micromark-extension-gfm] instead.

-When you need a syntax tree, combine this package with [`mdast-util-gfm-table`][mdast-util-gfm-table].

-All these packages are used in [`remark-gfm`][remark-gfm], which focusses on making it easier to transform content by abstracting these internals away.

 ## Install